 What does a 'secured' loan mean?

 A secured loan is a loan attached to your home or a property you own.
-If you’re unable to pay the debt, the lender can apply to the courts and force you to sell your home to get their money back.
+If you cannot pay the debt, the lender can apply to the courts and force you to sell your home to get their money back.

 Find out more about home repossession.

-The lender will make you an offer on the basis that they have the right to repossess and sell your property if you fail to make repayments.
+The lender will make you an offer on the basis that they have the right to repossess and sell your home if you fail to make payments.

-You could also find that you can borrow more through a secured loan than you can through a personal loan.
+You may find that you can borrow more through a secured loan than you can through a personal loan.

 Can you pay off a secured loan early?

 It depends on the agreement.
-You should make sure you fully understand the terms of the loan before you sign up.
+Make sure you understand the terms of the loan before you sign up.

 Are you looking for information about loans to consolidate debt?
 Find out about secured and unsecured debt consolidation.